Colorado non-compete law forbids non-compete agreements except for certain specified purposes:

 Short of litigation, however, we also offer other services such as negotiation of the terms of non-compete agreements, renegotiation of these terms in case of changed circumstances, and other strategies that can keep a dispute out of court.

-At Sequoia Legal, our mission is to bring Big Law experience to small and medium-sized businesses.
+Sequoia Legal's mission is to bring Big Law experience to small and medium-sized businesses.

 Call us today at (303) 476-2851 or contact us to learn how we can provide legal counsel and help you draft an enforceable non-compete agreement in Colorado.